 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-For the most part, the food you grow is going to play a large part of your calories in but it won’t be exclusive.
+For the most part, the food you grow is going to account for a large part of your calories, but it won’t be exclusive.
 Your garden can be a massive food-producing plot.

 What Foods Should You Grow?

-If you are limited by space you should look to grow foods that are very productive.
+If you are limited by space, you should look to grow foods that are very productive.
 Things like squash, beans, tomatoes, zucchini, melons, berries, and tree fruits go a long way.
-Greens go a long way also.
+Greens go a long way, too.

 Maximizing space and production is a huge part of what you are trying to do if you are attempting to feed your whole family.